 Your character uses two ten-sided dice (d10s); red and green.

 Aim Ten also sorts things into four groups, which we call “elements”.
 Though this may have a mystical application in your fantasy or sci-fi setting, it’s mostly a simple way of sorting in-game actions into four different types.

 Defence die: Green (Earth)

 Green dice are not usually rolled in social encounters, but the number of green dice which you have is often significant for physical performance and feats of strength.

 Attack die: Red (Fire)

-In addition to the two dice, Ax uses two other point tokens to define your key characteristics.
+In addition to the two dice, Aim Ten uses two other colours to represent key characteristics.

 Defence enhancements: Blue (Water)